faiface/par-lang/docs/src/types/iterative.md

 def FibonacciPlusOne = Increment(Fibonacci)
 ```

-In this case, we need to explictly close the input `seq` in the `.close` branch.
+In this case, we need to explicitly close the input `seq` in the `.close` branch.
 It's linear, so
 we can't just drop it.

 ### The escape-hatch from totality: `unfounded`